 Pretty silly.

 But I know a lot of people words.
 My mother taught them to me.
-So, when I’m writing and I do forget a word, I press the Woof key on my keyboard.
+So, when I’m writing and forget a word, I press the Woof key on my keyboard.

 Something with wheels

-I went back to writing my story and used the word bicycle.
-That was good enough for now.
+I went back to writing my story and used the word ‘bicycle’.
+It sounded like this:

 Something with numbers

-Another time I couldn’t remember the word calculator.
+Another time I couldn’t remember the word ‘calculator’.
 It’s not like it comes up every day.
 But I was writing another neighborhood story.
 This one was about the stupid cat next door.
-He wants to know how many lives he gets.
+He wanted to know how many lives he had.

 I pressed the Woof key.
-It came up with the word ruler.
+It came up with the word ‘ruler’.
 No, that wouldn’t work.
-Then the word math.
+Then the word ‘math’.
 Maybe.
-Then it gave me the word clock.
-Not even close.
+Finally, the word ‘clock’.
+But that wasn’t right either.

-I was about to give up and start a different story – maybe about a trip to Wisconsin.
+I was about to give up and start a different story.
 But then I thought, who knows, maybe cats do use clocks to count.